oguzhankurumm/react-native-mathjax-svg/README.md

-# React Native component to display mathematics in HTML using MathJax without WebView
+# React Native component to display mathematics using MathJax without WebView

 A react native component used to easily display and handle mathematics (TeX or LaTeX) in html.
 The library does not use Web View.